During my studies in Pulse College, for my final year thesis project for my Degree in Music Production I rescored Frankenstein

 Using both instrumentation of the time (solo string quartet) and production and recording techniques used in contemporary horror film scoring (synthesisers, automation, sampling instruments, audio manipulation and sound design etc..) my approach was to create a juxtaposing piece of music and to consider how this would react to a silent film released in the early 1900’s.

-The film was presented in Windmill Lane Recording Studios, Studio One to a small audience in May 2017.
+The project was presented in Windmill Lane Recording Studios, Studio One to a small audience in May 2017.

-In October 2017 the film will be screened at Horror Expo Ireland 2017, as part of Bram Stoker Halloween Festival in Dublin.
+In October 2017 the project was screened at Horror Expo Ireland 2017, in the Freemason Hall, Grand Lodge in Dublin.